sbellos00/caldera-agency/process.md

 ## **Our Process: Step-by-Step**

-Here's exactly how your custom website project unfolds—clear, easy, and fully guided at every step:
+Here's exactly how your custom website project unfolds - clear, easy, and fully guided at every step:

 ### **1. We do the research (Zero busywork for you)**